Paths are specified as

 B2 supports multiple Application Keys for different access permission to B2 Buckets.

-You can use these with rclone too.
+You can use these with rclone too; you will need to use rclone version 1.43 or later.

 Follow Backblaze’s docs to create an Application Key with the required